Winter has come. If you’ve been thinking about making a move, it’s time to answer the question: Is this the right season

 4 things every homebuyer needs to know about this winter’s housing market

 Maybe you’re sick of worrying about how much your rent may increase.
 You also might want to start growing your family’s wealth by building your home equity.
-Or, you could be like so many homeowners ready to trade up to a larger place to accommodate remote work and schooling.
+Or, you could be like so many homeowners ready to trade up to a larger place to accommodate remote work and/or schooling.

 Whatever your motivation might be for buying a house, this winter’s a smart season to do it.
 Because:

 1. Housing prices are expected to rise.

-CoreLogic’s late 2020 Home Price Insight report showed that housing prices had appreciated by 7.3 percent within the past 12 months.
+CoreLogic’s Home Price Insights showed that housing prices appreciated by 18.1 percent over the past 12 months.
 This was the biggest annual jump seen in the CoreLogic Home Price Index’s 45-year history.
-The report also projected that prices will rise by roughly 1.9 percent through the upcoming year.
+The report also projects that prices will rise by roughly 2.5 percent through the upcoming year.

 Compared to other seasons, housing prices are typically lower in the winter.
 But home prices are no longer bottoming out.
 High demand, caused by record-low mortgage rates related to the pandemic, coupled with low inventory (housing supply) has triggered prices to rise.
 There aren’t any benefits of waiting.

 Winter’s for renters.
-Get prequalified in minutes and find out how much more you could save when you buy.
+Prequalify in minutes and find out how much more you could save when you buy.